mcore1976/antispy-jammer/README.md

 There are two versions of the jammer :

 - version A with ATTINY85/Digispark only and audio amplifier TPA3116D2  + 20 transducers.
-This version is a bit audible and may not be preferred by some people
+This version is a bit audible and may not be preferred by some people.
+Less audible version is with TC4420 ( mosfer driver chip ) + MOSFET IRF4115 + transducer + coils.

 - version B with ATTINY85/Digispark (or RP2040/ESP8266/ESP32)  + AD9833 Signal Generator + audio amplifier TPA3116D2 ( XH-M542 )  + 20 transducers + additional components like Coils and Mosfet .
 This version is barely audible and has outstanding jamming capability for newest mobile phones like iPhone.